 Undercliffe Cemetery Tour

-Join us on our first tour of 2020 as we commemorate the work and lives of some of Bradford’s doughty women, whose final resting place was Undercliffe Cemetery.
+Join us on the 16th July as we commemorate the work and lives of some of Bradford’s doughty women, whose final resting place was Undercliffe Cemetery.

 • A woman who was an English trade unionist and suffragette

 • The woman who was serving with an anti-aircraft battery in the Second World War when she died.